|

 • John Adams drafted protest document; Virginia declared legislative independence

-• Parliament repealed it but passed Declaratory Act: all future laws will be binding
+• Parliament repealed it but said all future laws are binding

 • Townshend Acts (1767)